Samyu-08/github-pages-with-jekyll/_posts/2022-06-06-my-first-blog-post.md

 - Varisty Tennis (yay?)
 - Classical Indian Dancing
 - Somewhat decent at Piano
-- Knowns how to not drown
+- Knows how to not drown
 - Did I mention this face?